Understanding The Gottman Method: How Can The Gottman Repair Checklist Help You?

 The prior sessions elevate the couple's relationship to a level where they can understand important visions, fallacies, and stories about their relationship.
 When the house is completely built, it's strong enough to weather the winds of the relationship.

-The Gottman Repair Checklist for you
+Utilizing the Gottman Repair Checklist

 Take a look at the distinct categories of this checklist and see which ones are most important and even which of the specific phrases will be best if you're in the middle of an argument or if you sense an argument is coming.
 These categories can help you and your partner communicate better and stop a problem before it becomes even worse.